 For reliably low temperatures, Santiago De Compostela, in the northwest province of Galicia, has the perfect weather for donning chunky knitwear and warming the hands with some roast chestnuts from a street seller.
 Families wander the streets, admiring the displays in local bakeries, usually involving a Belén scene and an elaborate Roscón de Reyes, the ring-shaped festive bread cake decorated in festive red and green.

 Most cities in Spain make an effort with their festive street lights, but the narrow stone-slabbed lanes of Santiago’s old quarter and the tasteful, twinkling lights strung across every narrow street exert a particular charm.

 10 Most Beautiful Christmas Markets To Visit In Europe

 Looking to visit other incredible Christmas markets beyond Spain?
 Here at Winetraveler, Christmas in Europe means one thing: mulled wine!
 And the best place to drink it is at a bustling Christmas market, while you pair it with local fare and peruse holiday decorations.
 Since holiday markets can be found in almost every European country, we’ve scoured the continent to bring you the best of the best — so prepare yourself for hot drinks, sugary sweets, holiday wares and lots of Christmas fun.
 Continue reading…

 You are reading “Christmas Markets in Spain: Festivities & Traditions To Experience” Back To Top

-countries to visit in Europe during the holidays, Europe, things to do in Spain: winter travel ideas
+holidays in Spain, Spanish Christmas markets, best Christmas markets in Spain things to do in Spain: winter travel ideas

 If you enjoyed this guide, consider joining the Winetraveler Discord Server and Facebook Group to interact with other Winetravelers.
 Engage with the community, make friends and ask for additional travel advice and inspiration around the world.